kish-142/pdf-templates/README.md

 The project includes a `template.html` file that provides the header and footer design for the PDF file.
 To start with a new PDF template, you can copy and paste the code from the `template.html` file.

-After copying the code, you need to update the title tag and link to the general CSS file.
+After copying the code, make sure to update the title tag and link to the general CSS file `(main.css)`.